nightroman/FarNet/FarNet/Readme.txt

 .\FarNet\Modules\
 Each module folder contains exactly one .cfg file (module manifest) or exactly one .dll file (module assembly).
-The manifest file tells what is loaded: the first line is the .dll path and the others are class names.
+The manifest file tells what should be loaded: the first line is the .dll path and other optional lines are class names: all or none should be specified.

 	= LOADING MODULES FROM DISK =

-*) For each folder in Modules: if a manifest *.cfg exists then only specified assembly and classes are loaded, else all not abstract BaseModule children are loaded from a single *.dll file.
+*) For each folder in Modules: if a manifest *.cfg exists then only specified assembly and classes are loaded, else all public not abstract BaseModuleEntry descendant classes are loaded from a single *.dll file.

-*) Excluded folders: folders "-*", e.g. "-MyModule", are not loaded.
+*) Not loaded folders: folders with names starting with '-' (-MyModule) and folders with no *.dll and *.cfg files are ignored.

 *) Assembly names must be unique among all modules or there can be problems.
 Assembly names define kind of namespaces for information stored in the